yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 | 10         | `? :`               | Ternary Conditional      | Ternary    | Right         |

 Note: Bitwise operators operates on integer values.
 When operating on floating-point values, operands are first rounded to the nearest integer.
+Note: Logical operators treat any value greater than 0 as `true`.
+They return `1.0` for true and `0.0` for false.

 ## 6. Functions